bayship-org/prewalk/src/template/gitbook_man/Readme.md

 ### Complile jl.md files

-To compile all jl.md files:
+To compile all jl.md files, we run a script in package.json's:

 ```
 $> cd $Gitbook
-$> julia julia/main.jl
-$> gitbook serve #If it does not auto reload.
+$> npm run pwbuild #Prewalk's build

+# Followed by optional commands as follows.

+$> npm run gitserve #gitbook serve
+$> npm run gitbuild #gitbook build
 ```

 Note that all jl.md files are compiled in the order of entries in SUMMARY.md.
 It implies that just one change in some jl.md file will trigger compiling all jl.md files.